railwayapp/docs/src/docs/reference/volumes.md

 - Each service can only have a single volume
 - Replicas cannot be used with volumes
 - There is no built-in S/FTP support
+- To prevent data corruption, we prevent multiple deployments from being active and mounted to the same service.
+This means that there will be a small amount of downtime when re-deploying a service that has a volume attached
 - Down-sizing a volume is not currently supported, but increasing size is supported
+- When resizing a volume, all deployments must be taken offline to prevent data corruption
 - There is no file browser, or direct file download.
 To access your files, you must do so via the attached service's mount point
-- To prevent data corruption, we prevent multiple deployments from being active and mounted to the same service.
-This means that there will be a small amount of downtime when re-deploying a service that has a volume attached

 <Banner variant="info">
 Join the [🚅｜priority-boarding](https://discord.gg/railway) channel in our